 Step 5 – Draw the Cherry & Finish the Line Drawing

-To add the cherry you will want to draw some icing around it first and then place the cherry on top of that.
-You can draw the icing in two layers stacked on top of one another.
-To make the cherry look like its actually sitting inside the icing draw its bottom part slightly covered by it.
+For this step first erase a little bit of the drawing to make room for the cherry and the icing it sits on.
+Next draw the icing in two layers stacked on top of one another and add the cherry on top.
+To make the cherry look like it’s actually embedded in the icing draw it’s bottom part slightly covered by it.

 Step 6 – Color the Cake Slice

-To color the cake slice you can use just about any colors you prefer but in this case we will go with:
+To color the cake slice you can use just about any colors you prefer but in this case they will be as follows:

 - Red for the entire cherry